zehaog2/Market_Analyis/README.md

 - Minor Optimizations
 - checking file structure
 - integrating custom database to stream queries

+## Suggested usage

+### Not developed for day traders, option trading.
+Focused on growth stocks.
+Can always replace anchor "SPY" with your favorite ETF.
+Complement short to mid term investment strategies, narrow down queries & help risk management.

 ## Disclaimer
 This tool is for educational and speculative purposes only.
 It is not financial advice.
 Do your own research...